beanieyi/CS361-Microservice-A/README.md

 This microservice aims to gather stock info from a user inputed ticker, making an API call to do so.
 The stock info for the specific ticker will be gathered and displayed in the CLI while being saved into the stock.txt file.

-## Required Installation and Imports
+## Required Installation, Imports, and API

 Users will need to install the following: